dioatro/file-covertor-for-davinci/README.md

 # File Converter For Davinci Resolve Studio on LINUX 🐧

-This project helps to achive seemlessly convert video files to support Davinci Resolve Studio on Linux.
+This project helps to achive seemlessly convertion of video files to support Davinci Resolve Studio on Linux.

 ## 📦Dependencies